stenlyrachmad/rekapin-backend/README.md

 # 🚀 Rekapin FastAPI

-Rekapin FastAPI is a backend service designed to handle **audio transcription and summarization** workflows.
+Rekapin FastAPI is a backend service designed to handle ** AI summarization** workflows.
 It integrates with **Supabase**, **Groq AI models**, and **Redis Queue (RQ)** for background processing.

 ---